Yesterland Reminders of Defunct

 former Skyway station in Fantasyland

-It’s surprising that Disney made no effort to disguise the original function of the former Skyway stations.
-They both still have large openings for the “buckets.”
+It was surprising that Walt Disney World made no effort to disguise the original function of the former Skyway stations for so long.
+They both had large openings for the “buckets,” which could have been disguised.

 20 Special Surprises!